-A point to note is that the ‘TravelSki Express’ is being sold ‘for the benefit of the ski resorts operated by the Compagnie des Alpes.
-In the first season these will be La Plagne, Les Arcs, Tignes, Val d’Isère, Les Menuires and Méribel.
+A point to note is that the ‘TravelSki Express’ is being sold primarily for the benefit of the ski resorts operated by the Compagnie des Alpes.
+In the first season these were La Plagne, Les Arcs, Tignes, Val d’Isère, Les Menuires, Brides-les-Bains and Méribel.

 Strategic move to stop UK skiers shifting to Austria